Accessibility Tools

 Our Revlite laser is an exceptional solution for melasma.
 This groundbreaking laser treatment gradually breaks down hyperpigmentation and excess melanin in the upper layer of the skin over time, allowing for its gradual reabsorption by the body.
 This laser treatment is suitable for all skin types and does not result in scarring, scabbing, or downtime.
 It is crucial to utilize sunscreens that provide sun protection against both UVA and UVB rays to prevent further damage to the skin.
 We recommend an SPF 30-50 sunscreen with a high concentration of zinc oxide or titanium dioxide.

 Dr. Jaliman has successfully treated a wide range of patients with melasma, including those with challenging cases, achieving excellent results.
 As a specialist in this area, with her expertise and skill, she can give you advice and design a personalized treatment plan tailored to your specific needs.
 She will provide thorough explanations and provide you with comprehensive information on different dermatological therapies.
 Her staff will take pre- and post-procedure photos to document your transformation.
-Call her NYC dermatology office at to schedule an appointment for your melasma.
+Call her Manhattan, NYC dermatology office at to schedule an appointment for your melasma.
 You will be happy that you did.
+View our before and after pictures below:

 a patient receiving melasma treatment in NYC a patient having a melasma procedure